vgurianov/srt/docs/started.md

 ### 1. Installation to a directory
 This package is intended to demonstration of possible of relativistic effect simulation and we recommendation simle install in some directory.
-If you has matplotlib then install MMS from source:
+If you has matplotlib then install PyMMS from source:

 ```$ git clone https://github.com/vgurianov/srt.git```
 or Download ZIP.